trustos-trustfolio/gennai-trustos-poc/README.md

 Trust OS is not designed to verify every AI output.

-Verifying every decision can create unnecessary noise, storage cost, and operational complexity.
+Verifying every response can create unnecessary audit noise, storage cost, and operational complexity.

 Instead, Trust OS is designed as a selective verification layer.

-The goal is to verify decisions that are high-risk, policy-relevant, or audit-sensitive.
+The goal is to verify outputs that are high-risk, policy-relevant, human-impacting, or audit-sensitive.

 ---